Moana

 PROFILE FAQ

-Moana has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Moana has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting the region: Moana Growth Water Main Installation at Ocean View Estate and Sunset Residential Development; additionally, Fleurieu Connections - Main South Road Duplication is noted for its potential relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two major projects that could impact this region.
+Key initiatives include Moana Growth Water Main Installation at Ocean View Estate, Sunset Residential Development, and Fleurieu Connections - Main South Road Duplication.
+These are the projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.